Amin-MAG/My-Notes/Linux/LPIC-1.md

 #### Upgrade

-It compares the installed packages with local repository and install new packages if there is a newer version in local repository.
+It compares the installed packages with the local repository and installs new ones if there is a newer version in the local repository.

 ```bash
 sudo apt update